Joey5729/ATLA-Line-Visualization/README.md

 I identified the following characters as important enough to be counted:

 Aang, Katara, Sokka, Toph, Zuko, Iroh, Suki, Azula, Ozai, Mai, and Ty Lee (Sorry to all the Boomy, Gran-Gran, and Sozin fans out there)
-All disguises/aliases (Painted Lady, Blind Bandit, Blue Spirit, Lee, Mushi, Wang Fire, etc) are counted as the person they really are
+All disguises/aliases (Painted Lady, Blind Bandit, Blue Spirit, Lee, Mushi, Wang Fire, Melon Lord, etc) are counted as the person they really are

 For the purposes of this project, I defined a line of dialouge as a block of speech spoken by one character to another, unbroken by: the interuption of the block by another character speaking (including the person the speaker is talking to or other characters that aren't a part of this project), the speaker switching the addresse of their speaking, a scene change, or the end of an episode.